 Winter landscaping is still important despite the colder weather.
-Even though the cold weather may make landscaping the last thing on your mind, there are a few landscaping things you should do for the winter months.
-A little landscaping maintenance can help your landscape to be at its best for the spring.
+Even though the cold weather may make landscaping the last thing on your mind, there are a few landscaping tasks you should do for the winter months.
+A little landscaping maintenance can help your landscape be at its best for the spring.
 It is all about planning ahead!

 2. Pull up any dead annuals and install winter annuals for winter color.
 If you have a compost pile, add them to it so the dead plants can be used to fertilize the new growth in the spring.